Which place is cheaper, Heidelberg or Nuremberg?

 Backpackers and budget travelers should spend more time in Nuremberg than Heidelberg if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Nuremberg.

-With museums and nightlife around the beautiful city of Nuremberg, there's plenty to do.
+With museums and nightlife around the historic city of Nuremberg, there's plenty to do.
 Anyone can find something fun to do here.
 One of the main draws to the area is the museums.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Nuremberg, one day is sufficent for most.

 You'll find food and shopping around the quaint town of Heidelberg.
 Visiting the old town is also a must.
 One day is a great amount of time to relax and see the many things that Heidelberg has to offer.
 It has many unique tourist attractions and fascinating things to do.